pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 sharding still helps, eventhough executed serially.
 EVM chains work great both with BTree engines and LSM Tree engines and that's where you see literally linear scaling with sharding if you have enough CPU cores and RAM.

-What about replication in case an ssd dies.
-We simply need to manually rsync that partition from a healthy server indexed at the same height, eg. rest-api call to endpoint `/maintenance/pause/at/{height}` => rsync partition => `/maintenance/resume/at/{height}`.
+What about replication in case an ssd dies?
+2 servers are minimum, otherwise you cannot recover from a disk failure.
+We simply need to manually rsync that partition from a healthy server indexed at the same height, eg. rest-api calls pause/resume endpoints :
-So 2 servers are minimum, otherwise you cannot recover from a disk failure.
+- `/maintenance/pause/at/{height}`
+- rsync partition
+- `/maintenance/resume/at/{height}`

+What about atomicity?
+- Definitely SIGTERM friendly, it is quote trivial to make atomicity guarantees besides hardware crashes or power outages
+- crash/outage is solved by checking last blocks on startup and validating that address balances matches the history, if not, reindex last N blocks

 This is what's coming in the rewrite of [redbit](https://github.com/pragmaxim-com/redbit), where I currently indexed whole Ethereum including all tokens on my old PCI gen 3 server under 24 hours with 4 shards/ssds.
 Otherwise it would take 4 days.